sdboyer/gogl/README.md

 func main() {
 	// gogl uses a builder to specify the kind of graph you want. graph := gogl.BuildGraph().
-		// Make the graph mutable. default is immutable.
+		// The graph should be mutable.
+Default is immutable.
 		Mutable().
-		// The graph should have directed edges (arcs). default is undirected.
+		// The graph should have directed edges (arcs).
+Default is undirected.
 		Directed().
-		// The graph's edges are plain - no labels, weights, etc. this is the default.
+		// The graph's edges are plain - no labels, weights, etc. This is the default.
 		Basic().
-		// No loops or parallel edges. this is the default.
+		// No loops or parallel edges.
+This is the default.
 		SimpleGraph().
-		// gogl.AdjacencyList takes the spec selects an adjacency list-based implementation and returns it.
+		// gogl.AdjacencyList picks and returns an adjacency list-based graph, based on the spec.
 		Create(gogl.AdjacencyList).
 		// The builder always returns a Graph; type assert to get access to add/remove methods.
 		(gogl.MutableGraph)